BenMukebo/Cloudflare-website/README.md

 ## Description

-Cloudflare has more than 50+ experienced designers and JS developers on board, we build custom digital products for forward - thinking enterprises and startups.
-With the main office based in Warsaw (Poland), we also operate in different locations, including the United States and the United Kingdom.
+Cloudflare is a software development company that  build custom digital products for forward - thinking enterprises and startups. it has more than 50+ experienced designers and JS developers on board, With the main office based in Warsaw (Poland), we also operate in different locations, including the United States and the United Kingdom.

 - This is the page view: